aya-saad-210/BlueHorizonAirlineC/Rag/README.md

   no network call) rather than via a paid provider.
-This keeps `ingest.py` and the whole retrieval pipeline runnable offline and reproducible for grading, per the guardrail against committing embedding-provider credentials. `AnthropicEmbeddingBackend` is left as a documented stub for swapping in a real provider later.
+This keeps `ingest.py` and the whole retrieval pipeline runnable offline and reproducible for grading, per the guardrail against committing embedding-provider credentials. `GeminiEmbeddingBackend` is a real, opt-in provider (set `EMBEDDING_PROVIDER=gemini`) that calls the actual gemini-embedding-001 endpoint.
 - `rag/ingest.py` — the runnable pipeline: `python rag/ingest.py` chunks
   both manuals, embeds every chunk, and upserts into the vector store.
   Currently produces **47 chunks** (27 compensation, 20 duty-time).